 6 ways to prevent heat stroke in seniors

 1. Understand your older adult’s health conditions

-- Check with their doctor to find out if medications or treatments, like diuretics or low-salt diets, could affect they way their bodies regulate temperature.
+- Check with their doctor to find out if medications or treatments, like diuretics or low-salt diets, could affect the way their bodies regulate temperature.

 - Ask if there are special things you need to do if you see signs of heat stroke.
-For example, sports drinks or lots of water could be harmful for some seniors.
+For example, common remedies like sports drinks or lots of water could be harmful for some seniors.

 2. Identify heat stroke symptoms for fast treatment

-- Print this one-page handout from the Arizona Department of Health Services so you’ll be able to spot the signs of heat stroke.
+- Print this one-page handout from the Arizona Department of Health Services so you’ll know how to to spot the signs of heat stroke.

 - If your older adult shows signs of overheating, use the handout to evaluate symptoms and respond immediately.

 - If they are overheating, call 911 or their doctor to get professional medical attention as soon as possible.
 In the meantime, try to cool them down using the treatment methods listed.

 3. Encourage water intake and dress for the weather